Mobile-Innovation-Laboratory/Android_EmirIsmailAtthariq_I-DID/README.md

 >Favorite screen

--If you want to edit an already created note you can press the pencil-shaped button on that note's detail screen and you will be brought to the edit screen for that note
+- If you want to edit an already created note you can press the pencil-shaped button on that note's detail screen and you will be brought to the edit screen for that note

 <img src="https://github.com/user-attachments/assets/190311b4-b7eb-4f55-8594-d5c0c1904c4d" width="225" height="500"/>